-Hong Kong Travel Adivce
+Hong Kong Travel Advice

 Security travel advice for Hong Kong

 The current travel advice for Hong Kong is to remain cautious due to the indication that ISIS may have interests within the country.
-There are no current travel advisories in place.

 A former British colony, Hong Kong is now part of the Republic of China.
 The terror threat is relatively low and the level of crime is also reasonably low, but isolated incidents of pick pocketing and other street crimes can occur mostly in the night market, Kowloon city food district and on the metro (which can be very busy most times of the day).